openclimatefix/pvlive-consumer/README.md

 N_GSPS: The number of gsps you want to pull
 INCLUDE_NATIONAL: Option to loal national data, or not

-These options can also be enter like this
+These options can also be enter like this:
 ```
 python gspconsumer/app.py --n-gsps=10
 ```